What is the contraceptive patch and the vaginal ring?

 - Lighter more manageable periods (less cramps and pain)

 - Predictable periods (the ring could stop periods altogether)

 Not experiencing a period could be a welcomed scenario for many women, especially if that time of the month is particularly troublesome, however other women like having a regular period as a sign that their contraception has worked.

-How does the ring and the patch work?
+How do the ring and the patch work?